Video From RTE about Russian Festival 2014

 Ballyfermot Library will be hosting a talk Russia: Flicking through the history book with Vera Smyth.

 The festival will traditionally end with the Family Day, which will be held on Sunday the 22nd of February in the Red Cow Hotel.
-A full programme will be available shortly.
+A full programme is available.

 Join us of Facebook and Twitter